 19C.
 When student record to be opened

+(1) In this section —

+first year of the relevant education period means —

+(a) for a student enrolled in a school during the pre-compulsory education period — the first year of that enrolment; or

+(b) otherwise, the first year of the compulsory education period.

-A student record must be opened for every student who is in the 8th year of the compulsory education period —
+(2) A student record must be opened for every student who is in the first year of the relevant education period —

 (a) by the principal of the school at which the student is enrolled at the beginning of the school year; or

+(ba) in the case of a student who at that time is enrolled in a community kindergarten — by the governing body of the community kindergarten; or

 (b) in the case of a student who at that time —

 (i) is receiving home education; or